Timeseries

 astype(dtype)[source]

-Converts this series to a new series with desired dtype.
+Return a new series with the values have been converted to the desired dtype.

 Parameters